Michelangelo and Leonardo da Vinci are considered two of the greatest artists ever lived. They both lived in Florence, Italy, during the same time.

 In 1569, Giorgio Vasari wrote his iconic book “The Lives of the Most Excellent Painters, Sculptors, and Architects.”
 In this book, Giorgio gives first-hand knowledge of many of the painters and sculptors of the Renaissance, including the lives of Leonardo da Vinci and Michelangelo.

-Also, at the time of this commission, Leonardo was in his early 50s.
+Also, Leonardo was in his early 50s at the time of this commission.
 He had finished the Mona Lisa painting and became a prominent painter in Florence and throughout Europe.
 He would have felt that his talent and abilities were already well established, and he did not need to prove anything to anyone.

 The Leonardo da Vinci And Michelangelo Contest